Obra-Studio/shadcn-ui-kit/README.md

 We'd like to have a healthy discourse about the kit and how to use it.
 Feel free to post any comment you have!

-_Currently, the kit is in public beta until September 2025, after which we will release a final 1.0 version of the kit_

 ## About Obra Studio

-[Obra Studio](https://obra.studio/) is a design studio that helps software companies get to the next design level.
+[Obra Studio](https://obra.studio/) is a small design and development studio with roots in Belgium and Mexico.